cyclus/cyclus.github.com/source/user/tutorial/add_commod_recipe.rst

 based on the proposed resource transfer.
 Facilities can apply arbitrary complex logic to **rank the bids** that they have received, whether based on the quantity available in each bid or on the quality of each bid, and the consequent implications of the physics behavior of that facility.
-In addition, an institution can apply a higher preference to a partner to which it is congenial; similarly, a region may negate any transfers of material which have a higher uranium enrichment than is allowable.

 For example, the flow graph below shows three suppliers (left) and two consumers (right), and the potential flows of various commodities among